Vaduz: Climate

 Vaduz features an oceanic climate with warm summers and chilly winters.
 Köppen-Geiger climate classification system classifies its climate as Marine West Coast Climate (Cfb).
-The city experiences a noticeable increase in precipitation during the summer, but in general all twelve months see some precipitation.
+The village experiences a noticeable increase in precipitation during the summer, but in general all twelve months see some precipitation.
 Vaduz receives, on average, approximately 900 mm of precipitation per year.

-Vaduz's warmest month, July, sees average high temperatures reach 25 °C while average low temperatures are about 14 °C. The city's coldest month, January, sees average highs of 3 °C and average lows of -3 °C.
+Vaduz's warmest month, July, sees average high temperatures reach 25 °C while average low temperatures are about 14 °C. The village's coldest month, January, sees average highs of 3 °C and average lows of -3 °C.

 Main sights

 Vaduz Castle is the home of the reigning prince of Liechtenstein and the Liechtenstein princely family.
-The castle is visible from almost any location in Vaduz, being perched atop a steep hill in the middle of the city.
-The Cathedral of St. Florin, Government House and City Hall display the various styles and periods of architecture in the city.
+The castle is visible from almost any location in Vaduz, being perched atop a steep hill in the middle of the village.
+The Cathedral of St. Florin, Government House and Village Hall display the various styles and periods of architecture in the village.

 Demographics

 As of 2019, 5,696 people lived in Vaduz.
-Foreigners resident in the city make up 42% of the population.
+Foreigners resident in the village make up 42% of the population.
 With 67% the population is predominantly Roman Catholic, while the percentage of Catholics is significantly higher among residents with Liechtenstein nationality (81%) than among foreigner residents (47%).
-The largest minority religions in the city are Protestantism (10%) and Islam (8%).
+The largest minority religions in the village are Protestantism (10%) and Islam (8%).

 Culture

 The National Art Gallery as well as the National Museum are located in Vaduz.
-The art gallery (Kunstmuseum Liechtenstein) is a museum of modern and contemporary art, also showing displays from the private princely Liechtenstein Collection, the main public display of which is in Vienna.
+The art gallery (Kunstmuseum Liechtenstein) is a museum of modern and contemporary art, and also shows displays from the private princely Liechtenstein Collection, the main public display of which is in Vienna.
 The building is an architectural landmark built by the Swiss architects Morger, Degelo and Kerez.
 It was completed in November 2000 and forms a "black box" of tinted concrete and black basalt stone.
 The museum collection is also the national art collection of Liechtenstein.
 The Liechtenstein National Museum is showing a permanent exhibition on the cultural and natural history of Liechtenstein as well as special exhibitions.
 There are also the Postage Stamp Museum and a Ski Museum.
+Vaduz has a kind of folksong that has been greatly influenced by Switzerland, known as Köpugeäng.